rs/xid/README.md

 Notes:

 - Xid is dependent on the system time, a monotonic counter and so is not cryptographically secure.
 If unpredictability of IDs is important, you should not use Xids.
 It is worth noting that most other UUID-like implementations are also not cryptographically secure.
 You should use libraries that rely on cryptographically secure sources (like /dev/urandom on unix, crypto/rand in golang), if you want a truly random ID generator.
+- MachineID can be set by the environmental variable `XID_MACHINE_ID` to allow fine tune control over the generation.

 References: